speclewis/hello-world/README.md

 # hello-world
-This is whereI store ideas, resources, or even share and discuss things with others.
+This is where I store ideas, resources, or even share and discuss things with others.
+For example, My idea is to launch the SP app at SXSW.